Emanuele-Chiummo/ToDo-Travel-2.0-master/README.md

 ## Privacy

-Travel Organization has visibility criteria for which each user will only and exclusively see their data
+Travel Organization has visibility criteria for which each user will only and exclusively see their data.

+When you login with google your data except the password will be saved for the current operation of the visibility criteria.

 ## Test User